dluxhu/todoist-periodic-task-updater/README.md

 * A task or subtask is _owned_ by the script, if it is in a subtree of a project or item that is either parallel or serial.
 * If a task is _owned_, then it either has a due date set or has the `NoDate` label applied to it.

+## "Next" labels

+It is possible to specify a prefix for labels that are added for tasks that are available to be done.
+There can be multiple, because you might want to separate them by category.
+In the default case, this prefix is `::`.
+If a task has a label with this prefix, then today's date is not added to the task, because it is already considered to be 'known about'.

 ## Recurring task handling

 * A recurring task can be also serial or parallel (identified by the postfixes mentioned above)